GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-best-practices/index.md

 * Publishers want their sites to load quickly, providing users an efficient and responsive experience.
 Publishers also want effective advertising to maximize their revenue.
 * Advertisers and adtechs want their ads to display quickly to provide the greatest utility.

-This document seeks to outline some behaviors to ensure FLEDGE operates at maximum efficiency.
+This document outlines some best practices for FLEDGE implementation, to ensure your site operates at maximum efficiency.

 ## Buyer (bidder) best practices